-To connect an AM/FM radio and other electronic devices to the laser, use a 3.5 mm electrical patch cord, which can be purchased at most electronics stores.
+To connect an AM/FM radio, CD or MP3 player, or other electronic devices to the laser, use a 3.5 mm electrical patch cord, which can be purchased at most electronics stores.
 More detailed instructions about using the laser with these electronic devices are listed on page 12.

-5. Power adapter (not shown)
+5. Power Adapter (not shown)